philips-software/cogito/workspaces/cogito/README.md

 version by calling `deployed()` method on the proxy object, or you can call `at(address)` to get an instance at a given `address`.

-`Cogito` allows you to choose which contracts you would like to have return as *deployed* contracts and which ones as *raw* contracts.
+`Cogito` allows you to choose which contracts you would like to have returned as *deployed* contracts and which ones as *raw* contracts.
 Here is an example:

 ```javascript
 import dataStore from 'contracts/DataStore.json'